Centre Point facade architectural scale PopArc model with flame background

 Read the full Centre Point architecture guide

-London modernism, reinterpreted as graphic form
+London modernism, presented as architectural relief

 Centre Point’s façade is inherently graphic.
 Its regular grid, deep recesses, and modular logic translate naturally into a two-dimensional architectural artwork.